Liskeard and Caradon Railway: Origins

 Traces of copper ore had been discovered in streams for some time, but the turning point was the discovery of copper ore at South Caradon in 1836 by James Clymo and Thomas Kittow.
 The discovery encouraged the search for the lodes nearby, and in due course these other locations were successfully producing ore.
 In 1839 granite also was being quarried at the Cheesewring nearby.
 The heavy minerals needed to be transported to remote markets, and this implied getting them to the coast, for onward transport by coastal shipping.
 While some material went to St Germans and to the River Fowey, the most convenient route was to Moorswater, where the Liskeard and Looe Union Canal had its basin, giving easy connection from there to Looe Harbour.
 The transport of the ore cost 4s 6d per ton to get to Moorswater; the granite from Cheesewring cost 8s.

 By this time, many railways were being successfully operated elsewhere in the country, and in 1842 a committee of interested businessmen proposed a railway to bring the minerals down from Caradon.
-Robert Coad was the engineer of the neighbouring Canal, and he was asked to prepare an appraisal of the possibilities.
+Robert Coad was the engineer of the neighbouring canal, and he was asked to prepare an appraisal of the possibilities.
 His report was presented on 25 June 1842, recommending a mineral railway between the canal at Liskeard and the Caradon Mines, Cheesewring and Tokenbury.
 The railway was to be capable of gravity operation for the loaded direction, so that the proposed route followed a broadly constant downward gradient at the expense of directness; locomotive or horse power would convey the empty wagons upwards.
 The line would operate as a toll road, open to independent carriers, with the railway not acting as carrier itself.

 Captain William Moorsom was engineer to the Cornwall Railway (then being planned) was asked to review Coad's proposals; he approved, with the sole adjustment that horse power would be preferable.
-The proposed railway swiftly obtained parliamentary approval, with royal assent being given to the Liskeard and Caradon Railway Act 1843 (6 & 7 Vict. c. xliii) on 26 June 1843.
-The capital of the Liskeard and Caradon Railway company (L&CR) was to be £12,000 in £25 shares, with authority to borrow £4,000.
+The proposed railway swiftly obtained approval in Parliament, with royal assent being given to the Liskeard and Caradon Railway Act 1843 (6 & 7 Vict. c. xliii) on 26 June 1843.
+The capital of the Liskeard and Caradon Railway Company was to be £12,000 in £25 shares, with authority to borrow £4,000.
 Horse power was specified in the act, with a £50 penalty for crossing any turnpike road with a locomotive.

 The act had a remarkable 344 clauses and incorporation of the company took place the following day, 27 June 1843.